 “5 Criteria for Choosing Your Board” by Forbes.com: https://www.forbes.com/sites/theyec/2018/07/05/5-criteria-for-choosing-your-board/?sh=7bcbe47f2f20

-Another governing body option is an advisory committee that meets with you occasionally to keep you on track and provide resources, advice, or even support.
+Another governing body option is an advisory committee meeting with you occasionally to keep you on track and provide resources, advice, or support.

 How you choose to organize it and your board of directors largely depends on whether or not you will legally incorporate it as a women’s ministry.